 CoinLedger supports tax calculations for margin trades and allows you to import some margin transactions automatically.
-If we don't yet support automatic imports of margin transactions from the exchange you're using, you can import your leveraged buys and sells manually using the CoinLedger app.
+If we don't yet support automatic imports of margin transactions from the exchange you're using, you can import your gains and losses from margin trades using the CoinLedger app.
 Read below for more information on how to import your margin transactions.

 Which exchanges can I import my margin transactions from?

 You can import your margin transactions from any exchange using one of two import methods.
 Currently, CoinLedger supports automatic imports of margin transactions from Kraken, with support for margin trades on additional exchanges going live in the future.
-In the meantime, you can import leveraged buys and sells from any exchange into CoinLedger manually using the Add Transaction button on the Transactions page.
+In the meantime, you can import your gains and losses from margin trades from any exchange into CoinLedger manually using the Add Transaction button on the Transactions page.
 Find step-by-step instructions for this process here.

 To import your margin transactions from Kraken, please see the import instructions in this guide.
 Please note that we currently only support importing margin transactions from Kraken through Kraken's API import method.
 Importing margin transactions through Kraken's CSV files into CoinLedger is not possible at this time.